The Colours of Norway – A Design Legacy of Coastal Fishing Villages

 Falu red originated in the copper mines of Falun, Sweden.
 By the 16th century, this iron-rich by-product became a sought-after paint.
 Its composition provided a natural defence against rot, moisture, and the relentless Nordic climate.
 Durable, affordable, and easy to apply, it spread across Scandinavia, finding its strongest foothold in Norway’s coastal settlements.

 Here, red was not a choice but a necessity.
 It coated the buildings that endured the elements, including fishermen’s cabins, boat sheds, and storehouses.
 It also blended effortlessly with the dramatic fjord landscape.
+But red is not the only colour of fishing heritage; lined up in the trio is also Oker gul, a rich yellow-gold, and a reflective sail-white usually coating the community's most prestigious buildings.

 The Social Code of Colour